OniDaito/MRes/README.markdown

 # Contents

+## Final networks

+## Data generation

+## Early networks

+This directory contains the early networks we experimented with.
+They all share code from the common directory.
+Networks 02, 06, 13 and 23 are included, as these are the ones referred to in the thesis.

+### Running the networks

 ## Jupyter Notebooks

-The following are the various Jupyter notebooks for each Neural Network Experiment
+The following are the various Jupyter notebooks for some of the key, early concepts I used.
+They should run fine with the sample data, but are really for understanding the basic concepts only.

 ### TDNN Approximation for Backbone Torsion Angles.ipynb